Tachov: Světce

 Světce is a complex of three historical buildings.
 One of them is a monastery built in the 17th century.
 Josef II cancelled it and so in 1787 the Windisch-Graetzs bought it and rebuilt it as a castle.
 The castle that was finished in 1700 went down, and nowadays there are only remains of the walls and a small tower.
-The last one is a riding hall from the time of romanticism, which was built in 1830.
-It is the second largest riding hall in Central Europe, after the Viennese riding hall.
+The last one is a riding hall from the time of romanticism, which was built in the Neo-Romanesque style in 1858–1862.
+It is the second largest riding hall in Europe, after the Viennese riding hall, and is protected as a national cultural monument.